 Click on a stroke for more information

-The possibilities of combinations are endless but the main key to push your boundaries and test your body, but not every session as your body needs to recover too.
+The possibilities of combinations are endless, but the main key is to push your boundaries and testing your body is not every session as your body needs to recover too.

-It is not usually swum recreationally as it is a very demanding swimming stroke but one thing is for sure, if it is your weakness then it will take you out of your comfort zone and finely tune your six pack like never before!
+It is not usually swum recreationally as it is a very demanding swimming stroke, but one thing is for sure, if it is your weakness, it will take you out of your comfort zone and finely tune your six-pack like never before!